Rainer Maria Rilke

 * Poetry. * Prose. * Time line. * Links and Books.

-Book title Translator(s) and Editors Parallel text (with original German) Comments
+Book title Translator(s), Commentator(s), and Editor(s) Parallel text (with original German) Comments

 The Best of Rilke Walter Arndt Yes.
 Tries to reproduce the rhyme and meter of the originals.
 To achieve the rhyme, Arndt sometimes adds words (such as "wrist" in the sample below) that are not in the original.